50 Worked Examples: Units, Conversion Factors & Dimensional Analysis

 which is a viscous drag coefficient applicable, in this case, to what is known as a Stokes flow, which is a flow corresponding to Reynolds numbers near unity.

-where is the flow speed and
+where is the flow speed and is the diameter of the cylinder.

-or in implicit form then
+or in the implicit form, then

 Setting up the dimensional matrix, i.e.,

-and terms of the dimensions then
+and terms of the dimensions, then

 For to be dimensionless, then

-Therefore, = -1 and
+Therefore, = -1 and , so the product is

 which is the Strouhal number , as called for in the question.

-We could also have proceeded by recognizing that the frequency of shedding may also be a function of the flow density and its viscosity
+A result could also have been obtained by recognizing that the frequency of shedding may also be a function of the flow density and its viscosity .
+In this case, there is a strong expectation that Reynolds number may be involved.
+In this case, then

-or in implicit form then
+or in the implicit form, then

-products to determine.
+In this case, and (mass is now involved), so there are two products to determine.
 Of course, there is an expectation that one of these has already been determined.

 Setting up the dimensional matrix gives